Minnesota

 How To Get Listed on the Directory

 Thanks for your interest!
-If you currently live in Minnesota and have your work published in book form, you can apply to be listed.
-(Before applying, please read the Eligibility Criteria to see if you are eligible for listing.)
+If you live in Minnesota and you meet the Directory Eligibility Criteria, you can apply to be listed.
+(Before applying, read the Eligibility Criteria.)
 We will contact you after we’ve reviewed your application.

 Criteria for all applicants

 • You must live and work in Minnesota.
-If you live in Minnesota for part of the year, please outline your availability in your application.
-You will be accepted at the discretion of the Minnesota Center for the Book.
+If you live in Minnesota for part of the year, outline your availability in your application.